benoitc/erica/README.md

 CouchApp provides some neat helpers for getting code into your view and render functions.
 Look in the view files created by a generated app to see the usage for the `!code` and `!json` preprocessor macros.
 They are basically just two different ways to get more code into your functions.

+### !code

+The `!code path.to.code` macro inserts the string value found at `path.to.code` of the design document, into the current file, at the position of the macro.
+Here's an example:

+    function(doc) {
+      // !code lib.parser.html
+      var parsed = new parseHTML(doc.html);
+      emit(doc.key, parsed);
+    }

+When you run `couchapp push` the `!code` line will be replaced with the contents of the file found at `lib/parser/html.js`.
+Simple as that.

+#### Standard Library

+As we begin to see more apps built using CouchApp, we plan to include helpful functions in the standard library (as supplied by `couchapp generate`).
+Thank you for helping us expand this section! :)

+### !json

+After all the `!code` includes have been processed (insuring that they may also use the `!json` macro), `couchapp push` does another pass through the function, running the `!json path.to.json` macro.
+This accumulates the data found at `path.to.json` into a single object for inclusion.
+After all the `!json` macros have been processed, the accumlated object is serialized to json and stored in a variable with a name corresponding to the path root.

+Here's an example.
+It's a lot of code to look at, but the principles are simple.
+Also, if you think you can explain it better than I have, please send a patch.

+#### A Subset of the Design Doc Fields (for context)

+    {
+      "lib" : {
+        "templates" : {
+          "post" : "<html> ... </html>",
+          "comment" : "<html> ... </html>"
+        },
+        "render" : {
+          "html" : "function(template, object){...}"
+        }
+      },
+      "blog" : {
+        "title" : "My Rad Blog"
+      }
+    }

+#### The Function

+    function(doc) {
+      // !json lib.templates.post
+      // !json blog.title
+      ...
+      doSomething(lib.templates.post, blog.title);
+    }

+#### The Result

+    function(doc) {
+      var lib = {
+        "templates" : {
+          "post" : "<html> ... </html>"
+        }
+      };
+      var blog = {
+        "title" : "My Rad Blog"
+      };
+      ...
+      doSomething(lib.templates.post, blog.title);
+    }

+The upshot is that only the requested fields are included in the function.
+This allows you to put as many templates and libraries in your design doc as you wish, without creating overlong functions.

+#### Silly Counter-example

+    function(doc) {
+      // !json lib
+      // !json lib.templates.post
+    }

+In this example, the second usage of the macro is redundant, as the first usage will include the entire `lib` field as a JSON macro.

 ## Apps Using CouchApp

 There are a few apps out there already using CouchApp.
 Please send a pull request adding yours to the list if you're using it too.